Superconducting quantum computing: Single qubit gates

 up to the global phase $-i$ and is known as the NOT gate.

-Coupling qubits
+Multiple qubits

+A three-qubit Toffoli gate is composed from one- and two-qubit gates.
+It requires a two-qubit gate called the "CNOT" gate.

 The ability to couple qubits is essential for implementing 2-qubit gates.
 Coupling two qubits can be achieved by connecting both to an intermediate electrical coupling circuit.
 The circuit may be either a fixed element (such as a capacitor) or be controllable (like the DC-SQUID).
 In the first case, decoupling qubits during the time the gate is switched off is achieved by tuning qubits out of resonance one from another, making the energy gaps between their computational states different.
 This approach is inherently limited to nearest-neighbor coupling since a physical electrical circuit must be laid out between connected qubits.
 Notably, D-Wave Systems' nearest-neighbor coupling achieves a highly connected unit cell of 8 qubits in Chimera graph configuration.
 Quantum algorithms typically require coupling between arbitrary qubits.
 Consequently, multiple swap operations are necessary, limiting the length of quantum computation possible before processor decoherence.